imthatalex/js-pixelated-sketch-pad/README.md

 - Adjust the size of the grid

 ### Usage
-- Use the mouse to draw on the canvas.
+- Use the mouse to draw on the canvas
-- The size of the grid can be adjusted using the grid size buttons.
+- The size of the grid can be adjusted using the grid size buttons
-- The color of the brush can be changed by clicking on the color picker.
+- The color of the brush can be changed by clicking on the color picker
-- The canvas can be cleared by clicking on the "Reset" button.
+- The canvas can be cleared by clicking on the "Reset" button